eunicode/new-component/README.md

+# About

+- Adds the ability to generate Typescript components
+- Adds a template that generates a const function component expression

 ## Develop

 To develop, read original readme's instructions.
 To test changes, push your commits, and re-install the new-component package in your test project.
 Then test the commands.